TobiasRuano/Caffeine-tracker/docs/README.md

 * Connection to the Health App
 * Multiple Types of drinks
 * Add your own drinks!
-* Set your now caffeine daily limit.
+* Set your caffeine daily limit.
 * Beautiful progress bar

 ## Meta